Forget those January sales and toss aside a night of drinking and merriment in preparation for YOUR year.

 At the end of the day (and obviously the year) the most important thing is to do as Samuel Beckett told us: dance first , think later.
 It’s the natural order.

-- Laziness isn’t a good enough excuse to avoid recycling, trying to go vegetarian/vegan etc… Convenience is a first world problem that you shouldn’t give yourself the privilege to satisfy.
+- Laziness isn’t a good enough excuse to avoid recycling or minimising meat consumption.
+Convenience is a first world problem that you shouldn’t give yourself the privilege of satisfying.

 - It takes literally a second to turn off devices you aren’t using.

-- Watch documentaries like Earthlings and Cowspiracy to educate and motivate yourself into being conscious of your environment.
+- Watch documentaries like Earthlings and Cowspiracy to educate and motivate yourself into being environmentally conscious.

 Relationships and Social Life: